How Player Housing Neighborhoods Work in Midnight

 How Housing Neighborhoods Work

-All player houses are found in neighborhoods, instanced zones (one Alliance-themed and one Horde-themed) that act as social hubs for players.
+All player houses are found in neighborhoods: instanced zones (one Alliance-themed and one Horde-themed) that act as social hubs for players.
 Each neighborhood contains 50 plots per instance.
-Whenever one instance is full, a new one will become available, ensuring anyone can claim a plot.
+When one instance fills, a new one will become available, ensuring anyone can claim a plot.

 The two housing neighborhoods available in World of Warcraft are Founder's Point (Alliance) and Razorwind Shores (Horde).
 Both neighborhoods feature a variety of biomes to suit different tastes.
-You will find more details about the faction-themed neighborhoods (keep reading).
+You will find more details about the faction-themed neighborhoods below.

 Each neighborhood comes with a central town where all the important vendors are located.
 Here, you will find decor vendors, housing upgrade NPCs, dye trainers, and portals to Stormwind/Orgrimmar.

 In order to start building your first home, you need to complete the short intro quest.
 When you first enter your neighborhood, the quest will be in your Quest Log.
-When you open your map, you will see icons of the available plots on it.
+When you open your map, you will see icons for all the available plots.

-When you purchase and enter your home, you can play through a Decor Tutorial that will take you through the basics.
+When you enter your new home for the first time, you can play through a Decor Tutorial that will teach you the basics.

 Moving Your House

 If you do not like your neighbors or plot, you can always pack your house and simply move.
-It takes just a couple of clicks to unpack your house in a different plot or neighborhood.
-You will only pay the gold cost of your new plot.
+It takes just a couple of clicks to unpack your house into a different plot.
+You will only pay the gold cost of your new plot!

 You can start moving your house by interacting with the sign in front of your home.